Workers’ Compensation Attorney: Construction Accidents

 Proper training in any company enables employees to work safely and efficiently.
 Accidents happen, but it is the employer’s job to mitigate any risk and to provide medical benefits if workers are injured.
 In such a scenario, a construction accident attorney at Cochran, Kroll & Associates, P.C. is especially useful, and it’s important to know who you can turn to if an accident occurred.
 Below are some examples of accidents that may entitle you to compensation and legal help.

-Many accidents occur due to improper lifting technique.
-This can result in pulled leg or back muscles, or it can cause more severe injury, especially if the lifted object is heavy.
-To prevent injuries and strains, employers should educate employees on protocol such as frequent short breaks and proper form.
+Many accidents occur due to improper lifting techniques.
+This can result in a pulled leg or back muscles, or it can cause more severe injury, especially if the lifted object is heavy.
+To prevent injuries and strains, employers should educate employees on a protocol such as frequent short breaks and proper form.

 Falling from height often results in injury.
 Since you are entitled by law to a safe workplace, your employer is required to provide training to ensure you can work safely at height.
 They are also required to provide protocols and tools to keep you safe.
 Depending on the situation, you should have access to harnesses, tethers, anchors, and safe lifts, as required.

 If a fall on the job results in injury for you, you may want to look into help from a construction accident attorney.
 Our law firm has successfully dealt with a variety of construction worker injuries, including falls resulting in head trauma.